 Time-out, Patrick Heide Contemporary Gallery, London, UK.

-2018 Bloomberg New Contemporaries, Liverpool Biennial following by South London Gallery.
+2018 Bloomberg New Contemporaries, Liverpool Biennial travelling to South London Gallery.

-The Sea is the Limited, York Museum/ Art Gallery, York, UK.
-Following by Virginia Commonwealth University School of the Arts, Doha.
+The Sea is the Limited, York Museum, York, UK, travelling to Virginia Commonwealth University School of the Arts, Doha.
 (Qatar) 2019.

 2011 The Culture Night of Norrköping City, Norrköping Art Museum, Sweden.